 For marketable securities, the book value (cost basis) is equal to the original cost of the securities including brokerage fees, if any.
 Book value for purchased market livestock is the original purchase price.
-For the Londons, the book value of purchased market livestock, \$66,825, was the total cost of the purchased steers.
+For the Madisons, the book value of purchased market livestock, \$83,500, was the total cost of the purchased steers.
 The costs of raising animals to a heavier weight are expensed and do not affect the cost basis.

-The costs of raised marketable livestock (e.g. raised stackers) are also expensed so proceeds from their sale is operating income (rather than a gain or loss).
+The costs of raised marketable livestock (e.g. raised stockers) are also expensed so proceeds from their sale is operating income (rather than a gain or loss).
 Likewise, proceeds from sale of raised crops and feed are operational income since the costs of production are expensed during the period.

 Gain/Loss from the Sale of Culled Breeding Stock sums gains and losses from sales of raised and purchased breeding animals culled.
 For raised breeding livestock, the gain/loss is calculated by subtracting the base value from the sale proceeds; for purchased breeding stock, subtract the cost basis from the sale proceeds to determine the gain or loss.
 A positive number indicates a gain on the sale; a negative number indicates a loss on the sale.
 Only the gain from the sale - not the gross revenue - is recorded; otherwise the revenue will be overstated.
-The Londons plan to cull a purchased bull and eight raised cows from the breeding herd.
-The purchased bull with a book value of \$1,000 is expected to sell for \$960, a loss of \$40 (960-1,000) and the cows are expected to net \$3,510, a loss of \$290 when compared to their base value (London Non-Current Assets Schedule).
-Thus, the total gain/loss on culled breeding stock is negative \$330 (-290-40).
-If a material downsizing or complete liquidation of the herd occurs, the gain/loss on sale should be recorded on the income statement (line 60) after Net Farm Income from Operations and before accrual adjusted Net Farm Income
+The Madisons plan to cull ten raised cows from the breeding herd.
+The cows are expected to net \$5,000, a loss of \$1,500 when compared to their base value (Madison Non-Current Assets Schedule).
+Thus, the gain/loss on culled breeding stock is negative \$1,500.
+If a material downsizing or complete liquidation of the herd occurs, the gain/ loss on sale should be recorded on the income statement (line 59) after Net Farm Income from Operations and before accrual adjusted Net Farm Income.

-Gain/Loss on Sales of Farm Capital Assets (line 60) sums gains and losses from the sale of farm vehicles, machinery, equipment, buildings, etc. While not a routine operating item, sales of capital assets and marketable securities are used to determine the overall farm profit or loss for the accounting period.
+Gain/Loss on Sales of Farm Capital Assets (line 59) sums gains and losses from the sale of farm vehicles, machinery, equipment, buildings, etc. While not a routine operating item, sales of capital assets and marketable securities are used to determine the overall farm profit or loss for the accounting period.
 The difference between the value for which the item is sold and the adjusted cost or basis is the amount of depreciation that was over or under expensed in previous time periods.
-The Londons plan to sell a combine and expect a \$500 loss.
+The Madison's plan to sell a combine and expect a \$42,451 gain.

-Jack and Julie London estimate a depreciation expense of \$22,164 for year 2004 using the straight-line method for all depreciable assets.
+James and Dolly Madison estimate a depreciation expense of \$37,055 for year 2010 using the straight-line method for all depreciable assets.